xk0m1/Induction_2024/README.md

   Class Name : What kind of View is it ( List View / Recycler View ) Item Count : Number of items in the list

-  Even .. if we delete an ite, from the list .. the list is immediately updated.
+  Even if we delete an item, from the list .. the list is immediately updated.

 - `TYPE_VIEW_TEXT_CHANGED`